 It was then that I was introduced to Ocean Spray cranberry juice.
 I drank it religiously if I had even the slightest feeling of discomfort.

-It always worked one hundred percent back then (don’t stop reading – this didn’t last!).
+Back then I was convinced cranberry juice worked (don’t stop reading – this didn’t last!).
 I even brought some back to Germany for my Nana to try!

 After graduating I returned for a brief time to Germany and started working as a fashion designer in Hannover.
 I wasn’t very happy about having to leave the UK.